Plant DetailShow Menu

 Poison Symptoms:

 Poisonous if ingested.
-HIGHLY TOXIC, MAY BE FATAL IF EATEN!
-Burning of lips and mouth, numbness of throat; intense vomiting and diarrhea, muscular weakness and spasms, weak pulse, paralysis of the respiratory system, convulsions; may be fatal
+May be fatal if eaten.
+Burning of lips and mouth, numbness of throat; intense vomiting and diarrhea, muscular weakness and spasms, weak pulse, paralysis of the respiratory system, convulsions; may be fatal.
+Poisonous to pets.

 Poison Toxic Principle: